 Similarly, we would like to hear from you if you have any suggestions on how we can improve our service.
 If you would like to contact the Club with any suggestion or feedback of a positive nature please contact our Supporters Liaison Officer (SLO) on the following e-mail address, email@example.com

+Please provide a full description of the complaint, along with your full name, full postal address / e-mail address, membership number where applicable and what you would like us to do to resolve issue.
 In order to receive a full response regarding your query or complaint, you must contact the Club via the above process.

 If a supporters feels that his or her complaint has not been dealt with appropriately they have recourse to The Independent Football Ombudsman, who can be contacted via phone on 0800 588 4066, or via mail at: The Independent Football Ombudsman, Suite 49, 57 Great George Street, Leeds, LS1 3AJ, or via email: email@example.com

 1. In the first instance complaints must be made over the telephone or in writing as determined by the customer.

 2. The staff member receiving the initial complaint over the telephone will attempt to resolve the issue in the first instance.
 If this does not resolve the issue for the customer, the customer will be asked to put in writing and escalated to Ann Holland, Support Liaison Officer.

 3. The complaint is recorded in the Complaints Log and forwarded onto the relevant department.